toolson/G-Code-Injector/README.md

 5. Save the .gcode

 ### Modify your .gcode with G-Code-Injector Python Script
-1. use the python as shown below
+1. use the python with arguments as shown below

 Syntax:
-  -s   STARTVALUE  -  start Value, for example 190 when creating a heattower
+  -s   STARTVALUE  -  start value, for example 190 when creating a heattower
-  -e   ENDVALUE    -  end Value, for example 240 when creating a heattower
+  -e   ENDVALUE    -  end value, for example 240 when creating a heattower
-  -i   INCREMENT   -  increment Value, for example 5 when creating a heattower
+  -i   INCREMENT   -  increment value, for example 5 when creating a heattower
-  -sl  STARTLAYER  -  StartLayer, first Layer for injection, for example 10
+  -sl  STARTLAYER  -  start layer, first Layer for injection, for example 10
-  -l   LAYERCOUNT  -  LayerCount, change value every x Layer
+  -l   LAYERCOUNT  -  layer count, change value every x Layer
   -g   GCODE       -  G-Code that will be injected, for example M104 when creating a heattower
-  -p   PARAMETER   -  Paramter that will be injected, for example S when creating a heattower
+  -p   PARAMETER   -  parameter that will be injected, for example S when creating a heattower
-  -f   GCODEFILE   -  The .gcode file to process.
+  -f   GCODEFILE   -  the .gcode file to process